fangmarks/killswitch/README.md

 # Killswitch

-killswitch is a proxy api for [fangmarks/yiff](https://lio.to/yiff) and probably various other random image sites
+killswitch is a proxy api for [fangmarks/yiff](https://lio.to/yiff)

 Supported Sites: